Alpen-Safe/alpen_safe/README.md

 ## Security Considerations

 ### Key Management
-- Server seed stored securely (consider using secrets manager)
+- Server seed to be stored in a key manager (later to stored on HSM)
 - User keys never stored on server
 - Multi-signature ensures no single point of failure